 Epigenetic gene regulation is important for both normal development and disease states.
 In cancers, aberrant promoter CpG island hypermethylation correlates highly with gene inactivation and can account for lack of gene expression where mutations do not exist.
-We are interested in dissecting the mechanisms of epigenetic gene silencing and understanding the functional relevance of DNA methylation in diseases.
-We have 3 major focus areas in the lab:
+Dr. Ting is interested in dissecting the mechanisms of epigenetic gene silencing and understanding the functional relevance of DNA methylation in diseases.
+Dr. Ting’s lab has three major focus areas:

 Pioneering technical and computational tools for genome-wide DNA methylation assay.
-We developed MBD-isolated Genome Sequencing (MiGS), which is a cost-effective technique to survey whole genome DNA methylation patterns.
-We also develop computational tools that facilitate sequencing data analyses and interpretation http://jeffbhasin.github.io/index.html.
+Dr. Ting developed MBD-isolated Genome Sequencing (MiGS), which is a cost-effective technique to survey whole genome DNA methylation patterns.
+The Ting lab also develops computational tools that facilitate sequencing data analyses and interpretation.

 Epigenetics are modifications on top of the DNA sequences and regulate expression of the DNA within each cell of the body as required for normal development and functioning.
-However, these modifications become abnormal during the initiation, development, and progression of human cancers.
-We know that some of these cancer-specific epigenetic changes work like molecular switches that turn off specific caretaker genes, whose function is to safeguard the genome and prevent inappropriate proliferation, to facilitate cancer cell formation and growth.
-With the recent advances in technologies, we are now able to map the epigenetic differences between normal and cancer cells at a genomic scale with high efficiency.
-These comprehensive epigenomic profiles enable us to understand the cause, function, and consequence of cancer-specific epigenetic changes.
-Such knowledge is crucial to developing prevention, screening, and treatment strategies for various types of cancers.
+However, these modifications become abnormal during the initiation, development and progression of human cancers.
+Some of these cancer-specific epigenetic changes work like molecular switches that turn off specific caretaker genes, which function to safeguard the genome and prevent inappropriate proliferation, to facilitate cancer cell formation and growth.
+With the recent advances in technologies, researchers are now able to map the epigenetic differences between normal and cancer cells at a genomic scale with high efficiency.
+These comprehensive epigenomic profiles enable the understanding of the cause, function and consequence of cancer-specific epigenetic changes.
+Such knowledge is crucial to developing prevention, screening and treatment strategies for various types of cancers.

 Select publications (full list of publications can be accessed http://www.ncbi.nlm.nih.gov/sites/myncbi/angela.ting.2/bibliography/43867867/public/?sort=date&direction=ascending)